ronin-rb/ronin-rb.github.io/blog/_posts/2013-01-09-rails-pocs.md

 However, rumors of this vulnerability had been circulating on twitter as far back as [CVE-2012-5664].
-Others also claimed to have [working PoC exploits], but refused releasing them for fear of people using them maliciously.
+Others also claimed to have [working PoC exploits], but would not release them for fear of the PoCs being used maliciously.
 Naturally, I was interested in investigating the vulnerability.

 It all started when [Phenoelit] discovered a vulnerability